CiscoTestAutomation/genie/docs/health/health_background/background.rst

 Integrated
 ----------
-Running `pyATS Background Health Check` integrated with pyATS scripts is the way to collect and monitor device status on a testbed through a pyATS job.
+Running `pyATS Health Check Background` integrated with pyATS scripts is the way to collect and monitor device status on a testbed through a pyATS job.

 just add `--health-bg-checks` to your `pyats run job` command::